ChrisHutchinson1982/CV/README.md

 Adopting a nurturing leadership approach when managing a team based in India, we created a reputation for delivering an excellent quality of service to the 25+ markets that we supported and I was to proud to oversee a high proportion of the team in gaining promotions at HSBC.

-When working as part of an agile team in group projects and during the more formal learning weeks, if someone in my Makers cohort needed support, I made sure I was available to help them get through their blocker.
+When working as part of an Agile team in group projects and during the more formal learning weeks, if someone in my Makers cohort needed support, I made sure I was available to help them get through their blocker.

 ### **Fast and Independent Learner**

 In my previous career within Financial Services, through self learning, I became an expert in a variety of tools such as MS Excel, MS Access and MS Sharepoint.
 I used these technologies to implement a Global Coaching framework which helped pinpoint specific coaching activity, contributing to a 7% improvement in the departments Customer Service results.

-The pace of learning during the Bootcamp was intense but I relished the process.
-I was able to pick up a second language, Javascript, in a few days and tault myself how to test drive new features using the MERN stack on the [**Acebook**](https://github.com/ChrisHutchinson1982/acebook-mern-priceless) and [**Ecoliday**](https://github.com/ChrisHutchinson1982/Ecoliday) projects.
+The pace of learning during the Makers Bootcamp was intense but I relished the process.
+I was able to pick up a second language, Javascript, in a few days and taught myself how to test drive new features using the MERN stack on the [**Acebook**](https://github.com/ChrisHutchinson1982/acebook-mern-priceless) and [**Ecoliday**](https://github.com/ChrisHutchinson1982/Ecoliday) projects.

 Now that I have graduated from Makers, I am eager to learn as much as possible so that I keep growing as a developer.
 I am excited to work on new challenges, gain new knowledge and use my existing skills to enhance my future projects.